Just in case anybody was wondering, the Hippie culture is alive and well here in Hawaii!

 As the tunes progressed, a few people felt inspired to dance, and stood up where they were or moved to the back of the room to perform their interpretive bodily expressions.

 My second clue that we were in for an interesting experience was when the Nymph entered.
 I have no other way to explain her than to call her a Nymph.
 She was a chubby, short, long-haired blond woman, who had a permanent smile pasted on her face and a light bubbly giggle peppering the room.
 She wore layers of green chiffon dotted with flower-shaped sequins, and a 2ft high long pointy hat with a feather stuck in it.
 And she couldn’t stop dancing.
 Her dancing was less of an actual dance, and more just maniacal jumping and turning in dizzying circles.
 She trod on many toes and legs of nearby sitting audience members, and each time she did would bend down and kiss the trodden foot and smile affectionately at her victim.
-After some observation, it became quite clear that she had taken Ecstasy to enhance her Tina Malia experience (as had a few others after further observation).
+After some observation, it became quite clear that she had taken something to enhance her Tina Malia experience (as had a few others after further scrutiny).

 As the night continued, the music was lovely but monotonous.
 I think you would categorize it as “New-Age Mantra” music, with one to two guitars, Tina’s and a back-up voice, and consistent (and well played I might add) bongo accompaniment.
 Lyrical languages ranged from English to Hebrew to Hindi, and audience members periodically became inspired to sing along with the various chants.